Dan Rohde (he/him) is an Assistant Professor at the University of Windsor Faculty of Law.

 Prior to entering academia, Dan clerked at the Court of Appeal for Ontario, and practiced litigation at a union-side labour-law firm as well as a legal clinic that specializes in cases with a systemic impact on those living in poverty.

-At Windsor Law, Dan will be teaching Business Associations and his own course on the legal history of Canadian money.
+At Windsor Law, Dan will be teaching Contracts, Business Associations and his own course on the legal history of Canadian money.
 Most of his publications can be found on his SSRN page.